Enterprise Resource Planning (ERP) Software Consulting: 5 Things to Consider When Choosing an ERP System

 We have access to all of this useful information, but we don’t have a centralized solution to take advantage of it.
-The transition to interconnecting our world is precisely what the “Internet of Things” is all about – collecting and sharing data between devices to use them in a more efficient manner.
-The Internet of Things is meant to collect data in a single location so we can become more aware of what is going on around us.
+The transition to interconnecting our world is precisely what the “Internet of Things,” or IoT, is all about – collecting and sharing data between devices to use them in a more efficient manner.
+IoT is meant to collect data in a single location so we can become more aware of what is going on around us.
 It is estimated that by 2020, nearly 30 billion devices will be connected wirelessly to the Internet of Things!

-The Internet of Things has also entered into our own homes.
+The Internet of Things has also entered our homes.
 In-home care has made great strides in recent years!
 We now have the ability to equip the homes of our loved ones with a multitude of sensors to monitor activity.
 These sensors learn, detect, and then make assumptions and decisions on what is happening inside the home.
 For instance, if your mother gets out of bed in the morning, but never makes it to the kitchen, you can be sent a text message notifying you that she might have fallen and needs assistance.

-The Internet of Things is also changing how we look at and analyze network security.
+IoT is also changing how we look at and analyze network security.
 In the past, security was thought of as how well businesses controlled the devices connected to their networks.
 As people integrate more smart devices into their lives, there is a stronger need for unified computing architectures.
 This means shifting away from the security of a single device, such as a computer, to the broader idea of protecting and controlling access to data at every step in the process.